dimenerno/dimenerno.github.io/_posts/2025-01-22-hypernaturals-en.md

 > 3. Upward closure: $A \in \mathcal{F}, A \subset B \implies B \in \mathcal{F}$
 > 4. Finite intersection closure: $A, B \in \mathcal{F} \implies A \cap B \in \mathcal{F}$

 Intuitively, a filter is a "collection of large sets".
 From this perspective, axioms 1 and 2 express the trivial principle that the whole set is large and the empty set is small.
-Axiom 3 expresses the principle that a set containing a large set is large, whilst axiom 4 expresses the principle that finite intersections of large sets remain large.
+Axiom 3 expresses the principle that a set containing a large set is large, while axiom 4 expresses the principle that finite intersections of large sets remain large.

 As a side note, filters are used not only in ultraproducts but also in converting models of fuzzy logic into models of classical logic.
 In this context, filters become "collections of true statements" rather than "collections of large sets".
 And indeed, the conversion from fuzzy logic to classical logic is also one way of understanding Cohen's forcing method.